 Facebook offers a number of built-in service options.
 These include:

-- Facebook Manager Inbox.
+- Facebook Page Inbox.
 This is the interface for interacting with your customers.
 It offers some basic service features, like labels, notes and status tagging.
 You can assign team members to be able to answer messages.

 - Messenger greeting.
 Set a greeting message that people see before they send you a message.

 - Customer chat plugin.
 Add a simple Facebook chat box to your website.

 - Automated responses.
 Set up responses to automatically trigger after customer messages.
 These are available for multiple scenarios, such as an away message, an instant reply, or a custom message to answer defined frequent questions.

 2WhatsApp – Support on the leading messaging app

 WhatsApp stands next to Messenger as the second 300-pound gorilla.
 The two aren’t territorial anymore, though, since both of them are owned by Facebook since 2014.